Wosiu6/py-tic-tac-toe/README.md

 # Python console Tic Tac Toe

-Developed to gain basic knowledge in python operations and syntax
+I made this to learn the syntax and the very basic understanding of how Python is written and compiled